Samsung/veles/docs/source/manualrst_veles_developer_setup.rst

 The following procedure works only if your OS is Ubuntu and you have local administrator's rights (that is, ``sudo``).

-Besides, you are likely to need access to smaug.rnd.samsung.ru.
+Besides, you are likely to need access to velesnet.ml.

 Clone
 :::::